-Irritable bowel syndrome (IBS) can affect anyone, but is reported more frequently by women than men.
+Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women.
 Common symptoms in both sexes include:

-- stools that are more watery, harder, lumpier, or contain mucus
+- stools that are more watery, hard, lumpy, or contain mucus

-- diarrhea, constipation, or alternating between the two
+- diarrhea, constipation, or alternation between the two

 - a feeling that bowel movements are incomplete

 - abdominal bloating, cramping, gas, or pain

 - feeling uncomfortable or nauseous after eating a normal meal

 - lower backache